Word@Work, Let God's Word energise your working day!

 This is how the birth of Jesus the Messiah came about: his mother Mary was pledged to be married to Joseph, but before they came together, she was found to be pregnant through the Holy Spirit.
 Because Joseph her husband was faithful to the law, and yet did not want to expose her to public disgrace, he had in mind to divorce her quietly.

-Joseph found out that Mary was pregnant.
-She had told him what God's angel had revealed to her, and that the Holy Spirit had enabled a baby to be alive in her womb, even though she was a virgin!
-It was too big an idea for Joseph to believe and he clearly did not.
+During this time Mary became pregnant.
+She would have told Joseph what God's angel had revealed to her, and that the Holy Spirit had enabled a baby to be alive in her womb, even though she was a virgin (Luke 1:26-38)!
+However, it was far too big an idea for Joseph to believe; and he clearly did not.
 The only assumption he could make was that Mary was either lying or deluded, because another man must have been involved; and Mary must have been carrying an illegitimate child.

-Joseph's conscience was to uphold God’s law: although he was only betrothed and not married, the law ( Deuteronomy 22:23-27) said that if the girl was in a town both she and the man should be stoned to death (she ought to have screamed for help if she was being raped).
+Joseph's conscience was to uphold God’s law: although he was only betrothed and not married, the law (Deuteronomy 22:22-27) said that if the virgin girl was in a town, both she and the man should be stoned to death (she ought to have screamed for help if she was being raped).
 But if she was in the country the girl should not be killed (nobody might hear her shouting).
-Joseph wanted to assume this was a countryside incident.
+Joseph probably wanted to assume this was a countryside incident.
 He did not want to shame Mary or his own family's honour – so decided to divorce her quietly.
 It was the best he could think of by himself.
-But Matthew wanted his readers to know right at the beginning of the story that Mary was right, and this baby was God’s plan, His Messiah.
+But Matthew will go on to let his readers know, right at the beginning of the story, that Mary was right; and this baby was God’s Son, His Messiah (Matthew 1:20-25).

 Prayer